Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - Receive requests and respond to Streaming and Snapshot based Requests.
 - Receive and respond to requests for Batch, Views, and Symbol Lists.
 - Receive requests for Pause and Resume on active Data Streams.
-- Receive and acknowledge Post Messages (used when receiving Consumer-based Publishing and Contributions).
+- Receive and acknowledge Post Messages
+(used when receiving Consumer-based Publishing and Contributions).
 - Send and receive Generic Messages.
 - Accept multiple connections, or allow multiple consumers to connect to a provider.

 ####Provider Applications: Non-Interactive
-Users can use Transport APi to write non-interactive applications that start up and begin publishing data to ADH.
+Users can use Transport API to write non-interactive applications that start up and begin publishing data to ADH.
 - Connect to one or many ADH devices using TCP sockets or reliable UDP multicast, making only configuration changes.

 ####Reactor Based Consumer and Provider Applications
 - Reactor applications can take advantage of an event-driven distribution model
 - Reactor will manage ping heartbeats and ensure that user written content is flushed out as effectively as possible.
 - Reactor applications can use the watchlist functionality for item recovery, like-request aggregation, fan out, and group status handling.
 - Reactor applications can leverage the tunnel streams capability, allowing for a private stream with end-to-end flow control, reliability, authentication, and (when communicating with a Queue Provider) persistent queue messaging.

 # Notes: